yonatan-mitmit/HubitatAnthem/README.md

 # Anthem MRX x40 Receiver Driver for Hubitat

 This driver for Hubitat hub enables support for Anthem MRX x40 series Receivers.
-This driver support multi-zone operation and allows for control of each receiver zone independentally.
+This driver support multi-zone operation and allows for control of each receiver zone independently.

 ![Anthem MRX 1140 8k](assets/mrx-1140-8k.png)[^1]